jsocoollol/BeASnow-Codebase/README.md

 # BeASnow — Codebase & Documentation

-Be AS now is a ROBLOX game I'm building.
+Be A Snow is a ROBLOX game I'm building.
 This repository contains documentation and the Luau scripts used for the game's menus and UI systems.
 I started the project in August and have been iterating on it since then.

-Enjoy!

 ## Table of contents
 - About